Interwar Hungary: Shift to the right

 As the standard of living dropped, the political mood of the country shifted further towards the right.
 Bethlen resigned without warning amid national turmoil in August 1931.
 His successor, Gyula Károlyi, failed to quell the crisis.
 Horthy then appointed a reactionary demagogue, Gyula Gömbös, but only after Gömbös agreed to maintain the existing political system, to refrain from calling elections before the parliament's term had expired, and to appoint several Bethlen supporters to head key ministries.
 Gömbös publicly renounced the vehement antisemitism he had espoused earlier, and his party and government included some Jews.

-Gömbös's appointment marked the beginning of the radical right's ascendancy in Hungarian politics, which lasted with few interruptions until 1945.
+Gömbös’ appointment marked the beginning of the radical right's ascendancy in Hungarian politics, which lasted with few interruptions until 1945.
 The radical right garnered its support from medium and small farmers, former refugees from Hungary's lost territories, and unemployed civil servants, army officers, and university graduates.
 Gömbös advocated a one-party government, revision of the Treaty of Trianon, withdrawal from the League of Nations, anti-intellectualism, and social reform.
 He assembled a political machine, but his efforts to fashion a one-party state and fulfill his reform platform were frustrated by a parliament composed mostly of Bethlen's supporters and by Hungary's creditors, who forced Gömbös to follow conventional policies in dealing with the economic and financial crisis.
-The 1935 elections gave Gömbös more solid support in the parliament, and he succeeded in gaining control of the ministries of finance, industry, and defense and in replacing several key military officers with his supporters.
+The 1935 election gave Gömbös more solid support in the parliament, and he succeeded in gaining control of the ministries of finance, industry, and defense and in replacing several key military officers with his supporters.
 In September 1936, Gömbös informed German officials that he would establish a Nazi-like, one-party government in Hungary within two years, but he died in October without realizing this goal.

-In foreign affairs, Gömbös led Hungary towards close relations with Italy and especially Germany; in fact, Gömbös coined the term Axis, which was later adopted by the German-Italian military alliance.
+In foreign affairs, Gömbös led Hungary towards close relations with Fascist Italy and especially Germany; in fact, Gömbös coined the term Axis, which was later adopted by the German-Italian military alliance.
 Soon after his appointment, Gömbös visited Italian dictator Benito Mussolini and gained his support for revision of the Treaty of Trianon.
 Later, Gömbös became the first foreign head of government to visit German chancellor Adolf Hitler.
 For a time, Hungary profited handsomely, as Gömbös signed a trade agreement with Germany that drew Hungary's economy out of depression but made Hungary dependent on the German economy for both raw materials and markets.
 In 1928, Germany had accounted for 19.5 percent of Hungary's imports and 11.7 percent of its exports; by 1939 the figures were 52.5 percent and 52.2 percent, respectively.
 Hungary's annual rate of economic growth from 1934 to 1940 averaged 10.8 percent.
 The number of workers in industry doubled in the ten years after 1933, and the number of agricultural workers dropped below 50 percent for the first time in the country's history.